AdamRTomkins/libSpineML/README.md

 Parsing an existing SpineML specification is easy to accumplish, by providing the path to the schema-specific XML file.

 ```
-import experiment as exp
+from libSpineML import smlExperiment as exp
-import network as net
+from libSpineML import smlNetwork as net
-import component as com
+from libSpineML import smlComponent as com

 c = com.parse('Examples/LeakyIAF.xml')
 n = net.parse('Examples/model.xml')